The 20 Creepiest Scary Facts to Spook Your Friends 2022

 Yup, you read that right!
 In 897AD, Pope Formosus was put on trial for perjury and other crimes.
 The weird thing?
 He'd been dead for a year!
 He was dug up and taken to court for questioning, though we can't imagine he had a lot of answers...and sure enough, he didn't say anything when questioned.
 The Pope who ordered the whole thing may possible not have been all that stable...we can't imagine why anyone would think that!

 5. A dead councillor still attends University College London's meetings

 Jeremy Bentham, an 18th century philosopher, scholar and one of the founders of UCL, died in 1832.
 But that didn't stop him continuing to attend council meetings - his skeleton can now be found in the halls of UCL, dressed up in his clothes and stuffed with straw, and has been in attendance at UCL council meetings on at least one recorded occasion, in 2013.
 In the meeting notes he is recorded as 'Present, but not voting'.
 Bet you feel bad when you call in sick to school now!

 6. The Golden Poison Dart Frog is so poisonous it can kill you with one touch

 They may look cute, but their skin is deadly!
-In fact, it’s one of the most poisonous animals on earth.
-Because the frogs are so small and delicate they’re vulnerable to predators, so that’s why their skin is so poisonous.
-While only the size of a paperclip, this little froggy contains enough poison to kill up to 20 people!
-Scientists aren’t sure how the poison is made, but some think it may be absorbed from plants eaten by the frog.
-Don’t worry, they like to hang around South America so you won’t find one living nearby any time soon!
+In fact, it's one of the most poisonous animals on earth.
+Because the frogs are so small and delicate they're vulnerable to predators, so that's why their skin is so poisonous.
+While only the size of a paperclip, this little froggy, which lives in South America, contains enough poison to kill up to 20 people!
+Scientists aren't sure how the poison is made, but some think it may be absorbed from plants eaten by the frog.

 7. Horned Lizards squirt blood from their eyes